 - Aneurysm (localised bulging or enlargement) in the aorta or other blood vessel.

-The World Health Organization estimates that 17.5 million people died of CVD in 2005, representing 30% of all global deaths.
-Of these 7.6 million were due to coronary heart disease and 5.7 million were due to stroke.
-As the leading cause of death world wide, cardiovascular disease is a focus of international interest.
+The World Health Organization estimates that about 17 million people die of CVD each year, representing 30% of all global deaths.
+Of these 7.6 million are due to coronary heart disease and 5.7 million are due to stroke.
+The number of deaths is predicted to increase to 23.3 million by 2030.
+As the leading cause of death world-wide, cardiovascular disease is a focus of international interest.

 A number of other diseases affect the heart and other blood vessels, including the veins.
 The heart can be damaged by problems that occur during its development, termed congenital heart disease.
 Damage to the valves of the heart may occur from infections, termed endocarditis.
 The muscle of the heart may be damaged, either slowly (termed cardiomyopathy) or more quickly by inflammation (termed myocarditis).